 With a system in place such as live chat, it lowers the chances of you missing out on responding to potential clients or depending on your business, missing out on potential information.

-Live chat is becoming one of the best tools that B2B companies are using on their websites to get more leads by responding in a quicker than human fashion and there’s research to show this helps.
+Live chat is becoming one of the best tools that B2B companies are using on their websites to get more leads, as it allows them to respond faster, and there’s research to show how this helps.

-The data below shows that speed is everything in order to get them to buy from you and get that new lead through the door.
+The data below shows that speed is everything in order to get people to buy from you and get that new lead through the door.

-Let’s use an imaginary situation, that’s probably close to the one you’ve experienced before.
+Let’s use an imaginary situation, that’s probably close to one you’ve experienced before.

-Imagine you’ve entered your details for a callback or an answer to a question on a form on the website and you get a response 48 hours later compared to being able to have your question answered within 30 seconds (depending on how quickly you can type).
+Imagine you want an answer to the same questions from two different companies.
+With one, you would get a response forty eight hours later, with the other, you’d have your question answered within thirty seconds (depending on how quickly you can type).

 Which one are you likely going to be doing business with?

-My guess is the one that answered you first through the live chat system because it’s answering what marketing folk calls the ‘customer need’.
+My guess is the one that answered you first through the live chat system because it’s answering what marketing folk call the ‘customer need’.

-If you’re following up with a person 48 hours later they might have forgotten about it and it’s no longer of interest to you or worse, they might have gone with a competitor with the faster response time.
+If you’re following up with a person forty eight hours later they might have forgotten about it and it’s no longer of interest to them, or worse, they might have gone with a competitor with a faster response time.

-The average user stays on a website for less than 15 seconds according to The Daily Egg and is dubbed the 15-second rule.
+The average user stays on a website for less than fifteen seconds according to The Daily Egg.
+This is dubbed the fifteen-second rule.

-Why do they stay on the website for less than 15 seconds?
+Why do they stay on the website for less than fifteen seconds?

-Usually, it’s because there’s nothing on your website to engage with or there’s no one on your website they can engage with to get their questions answered.
+Usually, it’s because there’s nothing on your website to engage with or there’s no one on your website they can engage with to have their questions answered.

-By having a managed live chat system in place, your chances of giving that web browser a positive experience and staying around more than 15 seconds have jumped dramatically.
+By having a managed live chat system in place, your chances of giving that web browser a positive experience and of them staying around for more than fifteen seconds jumps dramatically.

 You’ve now hooked them in and got them in conversation with someone.

-You’ve reassured them they are speaking with someone who is going to help get their question an answer, or like the example further down, that they will get your details to interact with you to get your answer if it requires a more bespoke response.
+You’ve reassured them they are speaking with someone who is going to help answer their question, or like the example further down, take your details for a more bespoke response.

-Live chat is becoming so useful to customers and website visitors that Forrester found in their insights that 30% of customers expect live chat on a website and that was back in 2013 so the stat is likely to be much higher today.
+Live chat is becoming so useful to customers and website visitors.
+Forrester found in their insights that 30% of customers expect live chat on a website.
+That statistic was taken back in 2013 so is likely to be much higher today.

 If I asked you to guess what the number one preferred channel of communication for customer service is, what would you say?